SuperDisk: Criticism and obsolescence

-Macintosh users found trouble making SuperDisk drives work with the GCR 800 KB or 400 KB diskettes used by older Macintoshes.
+Older 800KB and 400KB Macintosh floppies, using GCR, did not work with a SuperDisk drive.
 These disks could be used in a SuperDisk drive only if formatted to PC 720 KB MFM format.
-Note that almost no other USB floppy drives supported Mac GCR floppies.
+Note that almost no USB floppy drives supported Mac GCR floppies.

 The biggest hurdle standing in the way of success was that Iomega's Zip drive had been out for three years when SuperDisk had been released.
 Zip had enough popularity to leave the public mostly uninterested in SuperDisk, despite its superior design and its compatibility with the standard floppy disk.

 By 2000, the entire removable magnetic disk category was finally obsoleted by the falling prices of CD-R and CD-RW drives, and later on solid-state (USB flash drives or USB keydrives).
 Over the next few years, SuperDisk was quietly discontinued, even in areas where it was popular.
 Today, disks are very hard to find.